 Businesses in the Scottish Borders should prepare as fully as they can for Brexit.

-Businesses can also register their interest now in receiving more specific advice through our Business Gateway service, as and when there is clarity regarding the detail of the UK’s exit from the EU.
+You can also register your interest in receiving more specific business advice through our Business Gateway service, as and when there is clarity regarding the detail of the UK’s exit from the EU.